ts1/BLEUnlock/README.md

 Thus, if you wake the device, in most cases it sends signal promptly, and BLEUnlock unlocks.

+### Passive mode and Bluetooth Internet Sharing

+By default BLEUnlock actively connects to the device to read RSSI (signal strength).
+It is the best way to steadily read RSSI for devices such as iPhone that support it.
+However, it does not play nice with Bluetooth Internet Sharing.

+With Passive Mode, BLEUnlock only passively receives signals that the deveice broadcasts.
+That does not interfere with Bluetooth Internet Sharing.

+If you use Bluetooth Internet Sharing on the same device, turn Passive Mode on.
+If you don't, turn it off.

 ## Acknowledgement

 Icons are based on SVGs downloaded from materialdesignicons.com.